 What should I do if I forget a dose?

-If you will be injecting pegfilgrastim at home, talk to your doctor about what you should do if you forget to inject the medication on schedule.
+If you will be injecting a pegfilgrastim injection product at home, talk to your doctor about what you should do if you forget to inject the medication on schedule.

 What side effects can this medication cause?

-Pegfilgrastim may cause side effects.
+Pegfilgrastim injection products may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately: